railroadmedia/railcontent/docs/README-API-Datum.md

 `{ PATCH /content/datum/{id} }`

 Update the content datum with the request data and return the updated datum in JSON format.

+Only users with 'update.content.data' ability can update content datum.

 ### Request Example